 Seatbelt Statistics That Will Shock You

 You would think the law is pretty easy to understand.
-It has been in place for 30 years now but there are some pretty shocking statistics around them.
+It has been in place for 30 years now but there are some pretty shocking statistics about them.
 Firstly, if you don’t wear a seatbelt you’re twice as likely to die in an accident.

 - Around 7% of people don’t wear seatbelts.
 So, if you’re twice as likely to die, that means 15% are at risk of death.
-However, figures show that 34% of all car crash fatalities wasn’t wearing a seatbelt.
+However, figures show that 34% of all car crash fatalities weren’t wearing a seatbelt.

 - People are more likely to wear a seatbelt on roads with a speed limit over 40mph even though serious injury or death has happened at lower speeds.